openstack/api-site/firstapp/source/getting_started.rst

 Destroy an instance
 ~~~~~~~~~~~~~~~~~~~

-Cloud resources such as running instances that you no longer use can cost
+Cloud resources, such as running instances that you no longer use, can
-money.
-Destroy cloud resources to avoid unexpected expenses.
+cost money.
+To avoid unexpected expenses, destroy cloud resources.

 .. only:: fog